 We have entered a bit of a grey area in the realm of tree pruning as there is a pruning technique called pollarding.
 This is where the tops of small trees are cut off to allow sucker shoots to grow out of them.
 This is normally done on smaller flowering trees such as a crepe myrtle to enhance the flower output.
 This is something that needs to be done every year or two.

 There are also cases such as when a tree has grown very tall and is nearing electrical lines or poses a threat to your property.

 The reason we recommend avoiding topping a tree is it destroys the structure of the tree and you are left dealing with an endless supply of sucker shoots.
 It might be a cheap form of tree pruning initially, but it will cost you in the long run as you will need an arborist out every second year to control the sucker growth.

 You may have come across several expert blogs and articles talking about the use of sealers after pruning.

-Pruning sealers had been quite popular among home gardeners who use them to seal up pruning cuts with a putty or paint type substance.
-These are usually petroleum based and is applied to minimize the loss of sap around the cuts and aid in the healing process.
+Pruning sealers had been quite popular among home gardeners who use them to seal up pruning cuts with a putty or paint-type substance.
+These are usually petroleum-based and are applied to minimize the loss of sap around the cuts and aid in the healing process.

 If you go by the latest research though, sealers can do more harm than good.